Outdoor Center FAQs

 You must be a CCU student, faculty or staff to go on a trip. *On some trips, spouses and/or family members are invited to join.
 This will be indicated in the trip description.
 If this case, they must participate with a CCU student, faculty or staff member present on the trip.

-Participants with disabilities are welcome to register for trips, and should contact outdoor coordinator, Layne Davis, in advance so we can make reasonable accommodations.
+Participants with disabilities are welcome to register for trips, and should contact outdoor coordinator, Brian Nicosia, in advance so we can make reasonable accommodations.
 We will do our best to accommodate everyone, however, due to the remote and wilderness nature of several trips we may not be able to accommodate all disabilities.

 What level of fitness do I need to be to go on a trip?